Healthy Homes Assessment Epuni

 Home Assessments Epuni for Rental Properties

-• Is the sub floor space insulated and is a ground water barrier in place?
+• Is the space under the floor protected and does it have a moisture barrier in place?

-• Does the ceiling insulation require to be topped up or replaced?
+• Is the ceiling insulation in require of topping up? need to be topped up or replaced?

-• Does the house have enough air circulation, including extractor fans?
+• Does the house has enough ventilation, including extractor fans?

 home assessments for rental properties